hassio-addons/addon-ssh/README.md

 - [ZSH][zsh] as its default shell.
 Easier to use for the beginner, more advanced for the more experienced user.
 It even comes preloaded with ["Oh My ZSH"][ohmyzsh], with some plugins enabled as well.
+- Bash: If ZSH is not your cup of tea, Bash can be enabled again, which includes Bash completion for both the Hass.io and the Home Assistant CLI.
 - Contains a sensible set of tools right out of the box: curl, Wget, RSync, GIT, Nmap, Mosquitto client, MariaDB/MySQL client, Awake (“wake on LAN”), Nano, Vim, tmux, and a bunch commonly used networking tools.
-- Has the Home Assistant CLI (`hass-cli`) commandline tool pre-installed and pre-configured.
+- Has the Home Assistant CLI (`hass-cli`) command line tool pre-installed and pre-configured.
 - Support executing commands inside using a Home Assistant service call, e.g., for use with automations.